hstenzel/builder-task/README.md

 'params:` contains the environment variables that the `Makefile` expects, set appropriately for CI.

+One special environment variable is LOCAL_CA_CERTIFICATE.
+If this variable is set the cert it contains will be honored by all tools in the image, including and especially `img`.

 `inputs:` and `outputs:` are similarly natural, with only the source code and the release artifacts.

 `run:` boils down to a single build command and a copy of the artifacts to the output directory.